Norwegian Cruise Line (NCLH) Set to Announce Earnings on Tuesday

 Insider Activity at Norwegian Cruise Line

-In other Norwegian Cruise Line news, Director Russell W. Galbut acquired 100,000 shares of the stock in a transaction on Monday, May 23rd.
-The shares were bought at an average price of $15.12 per share, with a total value of $1,512,000.00.
-Following the acquisition, the director now owns 489,917 shares of the company’s stock, valued at $7,407,545.04.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, Director Russell W. Galbut purchased 100,000 shares of the firm’s stock in a transaction dated Monday, May 23rd.
+The shares were acquired at an average price of $15.12 per share, with a total value of $1,512,000.00.
+Following the purchase, the director now directly owns 489,917 shares of the company’s stock, valued at $7,407,545.04.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
 0.77% of the stock is currently owned by insiders.

 Institutional Inflows and Outflows

 Institutional investors have recently bought and sold shares of the business.
 Covestor Ltd raised its holdings in Norwegian Cruise Line by 5,020.8% in the 1st quarter.
 Covestor Ltd now owns 1,229 shares of the company’s stock valued at $27,000 after acquiring an additional 1,205 shares during the last quarter.
 Parkside Financial Bank & Trust increased its holdings in Norwegian Cruise Line by 272.7% in the 1st quarter.
 Parkside Financial Bank & Trust now owns 1,856 shares of the company’s stock valued at $40,000 after purchasing an additional 1,358 shares in the last quarter.
 Sequoia Financial Advisors LLC acquired a new stake in Norwegian Cruise Line in the 1st quarter valued at $204,000.
-Horizon Investments LLC purchased a new position in Norwegian Cruise Line in the 1st quarter valued at about $205,000.
-Finally, Prelude Capital Management LLC purchased a new position in Norwegian Cruise Line in the 1st quarter valued at about $232,000.
+Horizon Investments LLC acquired a new stake in Norwegian Cruise Line in the 1st quarter valued at $205,000.
+Finally, Prelude Capital Management LLC acquired a new stake in Norwegian Cruise Line in the 1st quarter valued at $232,000.
 56.13% of the stock is currently owned by institutional investors and hedge funds.

 About Norwegian Cruise Line